David Bowie: The Genesis of Tin Machine

 ποΈ Masterdisk / The Hit Factory

-ποΈ Note: David arrives in New York to oversee the final mastering of the debut ‘Tin Machine’ album.
-He instructs engineer Bob Ludwig to keep the levels high and the sound “dry,” ensuring that the abrasive guitar frequencies are preserved for the final vinyl and CD pressings.
+ποΈ Notes: Bowie arrives in New York to oversee the final mastering of the debut ‘Tin Machine’ album.
+He instructs engineer Bob Ludwig to keep the levels high and the sound “dry,” ensuring that the abrasive guitar frequencies and the heavy resonance of the drums are preserved for the final pressings.

 ποΈ Masterdisk / The Hit Factory

-ποΈ Note: David arrives in New York to oversee the final mastering of the debut ‘Tin Machine’ album.
-He instructs engineer Bob Ludwig to keep the levels high and the sound “dry,” ensuring that the abrasive guitar frequencies are preserved for the final vinyl and CD pressings.
+ποΈ Notes: Bowie arrives in New York to oversee the final mastering of the debut ‘Tin Machine’ album.
+He instructs engineer Bob Ludwig to keep the levels high and the sound “dry,” ensuring that the abrasive guitar frequencies and the heavy resonance of the drums are preserved for the final pressings.

 π